venkatesan-krishnamoorthy/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/epwm_updown_aq.md

     - EPWM1_A and EPWM1_B pin can be connected to an oscilloscope to view the waveform.
 (Note this will require IO exapander configurations for AM261X-LP, please refer schematics and syscfg for details)
     - EPWM2_A and EPWM2_B pin can be connected to an oscilloscope to view the waveform.
 (Note this will require IO exapander configurations for AM261X-LP, please refer schematics and syscfg for details)

-## AM263X-CC or AM263PX-CC
+## AM263X-CC or AM263PX-CC or AM261X-SOM
-When using AM263X-CC or AM263PX-CC with TMDSHSECDOCK (HSEC180 controlCARD Baseboard Docking Station)
+When using AM263x-CC, AM263Px-CC or AM261x-SOM with TMDSHSECDOCK (HSEC180 controlCARD Baseboard Docking Station)
 - Capture waveform on HSEC Pin 49 for epwm0_A
 - Capture waveform on HSEC Pin 51 for epwm0_B
 - Capture waveform on HSEC Pin 53 for epwm1_A